githubkuyaya/LaZassword/README.md

 Payload running time: ~ 30 seconds

+Note: You can't really rely on the LED.
+You know the payload is finished when powershell gets closed.

 ## Configuration
 You need to download the latest version of LaZagne from the [release page of LaZagne](https://github.com/AlessandroZ/LaZagne/releases).